diffy0712/oenik-web-page-2019/README.md

 ## About the Project
 This project is created for my Web Page Editing Subject at Obuda Univercity.
 ### Project Description
-Writer's Home is intended to be a frontend design with content fetched as json from file( but later can be replaced with a good REST API for real dynamic content).
+Writer's Home is intended to be a frontend design with content fetched as json from file(`/public/api/posts.json`)( but later can be replaced with a good REST API for real dynamic content).

 ### Tools and resources
  - The choice of frontend framework is [vue.js](https://vuejs.org/).